gvvaughan/specl/README.md

 7. Not Yet Implemented
 ------------------------

-No support for mocks, or pending examples in the current version.
+No support for mocks in the current version.

 The APIs for adding your own `matchers` are not yet documented.
 Please read the code for now.